hainesm6-learning/Jupyter_Notebook_learning/docs/Jupyter_Notebook_notes.md

 M | In command mode, switch to Markdown
 Y | In command mode, switch to code
 L | Toggle line numbers
+ENTER | In command mode, switch to edit mode
+ESC | In edit mode, switch to command mode

 ## Useful features